Optimal Query Allocation in Extractive QA with LLMs: A Learning-to-Defer Framework with Theoretical Guarantees: CONCLUSION

-In this work, we introduced a novel Learning-to-Defer framework for extractive question answering that dynamically allocates queries to the most suitable agent, optimizing both accuracy and computational efficiency.
-By leveraging theoretical guarantees, our method effectively balances performance and cost, making it well-suited for deployment in resource-constrained environments.
-Empirical evaluations on standard EQA benchmarks, including SQuADv1, SQuADv2, and TriviaQA, demonstrated that our approach enhances reliability while reducing computational overhead, outperforming larger LLMs and ensemble methods in both effectiveness and efficiency.
+We introduced a Learning-to-Defer framework for EQA that dynamically allocates queries to the most suitable agent while balancing accuracy and computational cost.
+The framework is supported by theoretical guarantees and is intended for resource-constrained deployment settings.
+Empirical evaluations on SQuADv1, SQuADv2, and TriviaQA show improved reliability-efficiency trade-offs relative to larger LLMs, ensembles, and routing baselines.